jessecomeau87/Boot/README.md

 ### Quantum Computing

 - Normal computers are Binary.
-1,or 0.
+1, or, 0.
 A bit.

 - Bit stands for Binary Digit.